jillusc/Forum20_React/README.md

 The app would benefit from the following modifications:
    - In the 'Most followed profiles' box, making the follow/unfollow buttons' appearance change dynamically based on the user's action (rather than relying on static styles)
+   - Including more details in the tabs in the Activity page, e.g. post owner's username/avatar and remove like/bookmark options
-   - Options for the user to delete their account and to retrieve a forgotten password.
+   - Enabling the user to delete their account and to retrieve a forgotten password.

 ## Credits